alpyen/fpga-mediaplayer/notes.md

 - The small LED board has the IRF4905 P-MOSFET on it, it seems like they are not a good fit, they will be exchanged for the bigger board.
   - They are on there because I ordered them thinking they were a good fit.
   - They work fine but will mess up operating the LEDs at the target voltage/current because the voltage drop changes heavily depending on the current running through it (dependant on how many LEDs are on)
+  - Maybe I messed up with the test circuit, I will test again with 32 LEDs for the bigger version when designing that.
+- Pullup for logic shifters is 10K which would lead to asymmetrical charge times for the shift registers.
+  - See how long it actually takes to charge the lines up with 10K.
+- Shift register is CMOS and the inputs have high-impedances so leaving out current limiting resistors.
+  - However they are needed for N-MOSFET and P-MOSFET for example (to protect the device that is delivering the current).
+  - I think they can be left out if the power supply delivers the current, and not a µC which has output current limitations.